 Histoplasma capsulatum is endemic in the midwestern region of the United States.
 Cases arise in a bandlike distribution along both sides of the Mississippi and Ohio River valleys.
 It is also found in certain regions of Central and South America, Africa, India, and Southeast Asia.
 The symptomatic infection usually is heralded by flulike symptoms, including fever, cough, headaches, and myalgias.
 The acute infection resolves spontaneously in 99% of individuals who have an immediate polymorphonuclear (PMN) and macrophage response, which isolates but does not destroy the fungus.
 If the inoculum is sufficiently large, the initial immune response may create a clinical scenario of acute respiratory distress syndrome.
 The initial response is followed by a chronic phase in which there is granuloma formation with fungal destruction by a delayed cell-mediated response.
 If the cell-mediated response is muted or absent, there may be progressive dissemination affecting mucosal surfaces, liver, spleen, adrenal gland, and meninges with multiorgan system failure.

 The fungus is found in soil that has been contaminated with bird or bat droppings.
-Approximately 80% of populations in areas of endemic disease skin-test positive for exposure to the fungus.5 The mode ...
+Approximately 80% of populations in areas of endemic disease skin-test positive for exposure to the fungus.5 The mode of transmission ...